maucejo/slydekit/docs/navigation/outline.typ

 By default the outline number is filled with the theme primary color, and the outline entries are filled with black.
 ]

-#argument-callout("display-appendix", [string], default: ["auto"])[
+#argument-callout("display-appendix", [auto | boolean], default: [auto])[
 Whether to display the appendix in the table of contents.
-The default value is `"auto"`, which means that the appendix outline will be displayed on a dedicated slide.
+The default value is `auto`, which means that the appendix outline will be displayed on a dedicated slide.
 If set to `true`, the appendix will always be displayed in the main outline.
 If set to `false`, the appendix outline will never be displayed.
 ]

 #argument-callout("slide-level", [number], default: [2])[